Party (Beyoncé song): Remix

 "Party" was officially remixed with vocals from American rapper J. Cole, replacing those of André 3000.
 The verses of André 3000 were supplanted by those from Cole; all other elements of the remix are identical to the original.
 Cole's rap is much shorter than André 3000's.
-In his verse, Cole thanks God and Ice Cube for Friday, references Sade and Petey Pablo and name-drops the Bugatti brand.
+In his verse, Cole thanks God and Ice Cube for Friday, references Sade and Petey Pablo's "Freek-a-Leek" song, and name-drops the Bugatti brand.
 Cole revealed that he was originally supposed to appear on the album version and that Beyoncé later enlisted him to appear on the remix.
 The remix was released worldwide for digital download on October 24, 2011.

 An accompanying music video for "Party" was shot in New Jersey and was directed by Beyoncé.
 Cole replaced André 3000 in the clip, which takes viewers back to an old-school backyard celebration full of colorful bikinis, freestyle dancing and a few cameo appearances, including sister Solange Knowles and former Destiny's Child bandmate Kelly Rowland.